chilaxan/fishhook/README.md

 unused dunders.
 A hooked static dunder can be restored to original functionality using the *unhook* function

+it is possible to hook descriptors using *hook.property*, and an example can be seen below

 # Calling original methods
 `orig(self, *args, **kwargs)` is a special function that looks up the original implementation of a hooked dunder in the methods cache.
 It will only work properly when used inside a hooked method where an original implementation existed